East Carolina vs. Charleston Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- East Carolina and its opponents have combined for 55.5 points -- this matchup's point total -- just once this season.
+- East Carolina and its opponents have combined for 60 points -- this matchup's over/under -- just one time this year.

-- The two teams combine to score 52 points per game, 3.5 less than the total in this contest.
+- The combined points per game average of the two teams, 52, is 8.0 points fewer than Saturday's over/under.

-- The Pirates and their opponents have scored an average of 57.8 points per game in 2021, 2.3 more than Saturday's total.
+- The Pirates and their opponents score an average of 57.8 points per game, 2.2 fewer than Saturday's total.

 East Carolina Stats and Trends

-- Thus far this year East Carolina has one win against the spread.
+- East Carolina has one win against the spread in three games this season.

-- East Carolina's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- East Carolina's games this year have hit the over on one of three set point totals (33.3%).

-- East Carolina is 1-1 against the spread and 1-1 overall when the team totals over 370.5 yards.
+- In games that East Carolina picks up more than 370.5 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Pirates have turned the ball over five times this season, five more turnovers than the Buccaneers have forced (0).
+- This year, the Pirates have turned the ball over five times, five more than the Buccaneers' takeaways (0).

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.